ndrinaldi/540api/README.md

 You can use cloudwatch in aws to catch any database errors that may occure.

 node_modules is still a mystery to me.
+The patch method currently does not work and does not return any errors in terminal, on cloudwatch, or in browser.